Tife75/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. I love numbers
 	This script list the content of the current directory in long format 		while displaying the groups ID numerically starting with hidden files

+6. Welcome
+	This script creates a directory named my_first_directory in /tmp 		directory